Skip to Content

 Cancelling Momentum (Remain Stationary)

-If you do not want your ship to drift forward 1 tick at the start of its next turn (like the ship shown to the left), you can nullify any momentum by spending 1 THR point, representing a decelerating thruster fire.
-Any ship in a stationary state must be marked with an “X” token (or a flipped special weapon token) to indicate that it will not move at the start of its next turn.
+As stated previously, if you do not want your ship to drift forward 1 tick at the start of its next turn (like the ship shown to the left), you can nullify any momentum by spending 1 THR point, representing a decelerating thruster fire.

 Canceling momentum makes you more agile for precision shots and lets your ship turn around faster.